 Baby Tooth Timeline - What to Expect

-Watching a child teethe for the first time is a difficult experience for most parents, who might simultaneously await those first precious teeth and dread the weeks of sleepless nights.
-After teeth come in, it is only natural for parents to worry about teeth that are lost early due to injury, or molars that take longer than expected to show.
+Watching a child teethe for the first time is a difficult experience for most parents.
+They might simultaneously await those first precious teeth and dread the weeks of sleepless nights.
+After teeth come in, it is only natural for parents to worry about teeth that fall out early due to injury, or molars that take longer than expected to show.
 For all you anxious parents, a more in-depth understanding of the baby tooth timeline might help to calm your fears.

 First Things First

 The first thing to understand about teething is that while there are “norms,” most children’s teeth erupt according to their own schedule.
 If your child’s teeth break through differently than you think they should, there is no cause for alarm.
-However, if you have questions about teething, make an appointment for your child with the Children’s Dental Center.
-Our pediatric dentists in Indianapolis are more than happy to examine your child’s teeth, talk with you about what to expect, and address any worries you may have.
+But, if you have questions about teething, make an appointment for your child with the Children’s Dental Center.
+Our pediatric dentists in Indianapolis and Fishers are more than happy to examine your child’s teeth.
+We can also talk with you about what to expect, and address any worries you may have.

 When to Expect Teething